 How Does the Campaign Work?

 To genuinely embed the Client Protection Principles in industry practice, the Campaign works first to rally endorsers around our common cause and then to help them implement the principles through trainings, assessments, tools, and a certification process to ensure that client protection standards are met.

 Tools Development and Dissemination.
 The Smart Campaign has developed and published nearly 70 tools that help microfinance institutions implement the Client Protection Principles.
 Those tools have been viewed over 100,000 times by Smart Campaign endorsers and supporters.

 Global Outreach with Training.
 The Campaign has signed MOUs with 33 national and regional associations of microfinance institutions in Africa, Latin America, Asia, the Middle East and Eastern Europe.
 Through these agreements the local associations work directly with their members to systematically assess their practices and train them on putting principles into practice.

 Certification.
 Self-reporting on client protection cannot provide confidence that the Client Protection Principles are actually being followed.
 Verification by an objective third party is needed.
-The Smart Campaign has been working with to develop a Client Protection certification program.
-Certification will enable financial institutions worldwide to demonstrate their adherence to the CPPs as verified by third parties.
-Financial institutions that have met adequate standards in client protection will be highlighted publicly.
+Smart Certification enables financial institutions worldwide to demonstrate their adherence to the CPPs as verified by third parties.
+Financial institutions that have met adequate standards in client protection are publicly recognized.

 The task force recognizes that it requires significant commitment and attention to achieve adequate client protection performance.
 The fact that a financial institution has responsible practices should not be taken for granted, but rather celebrated as a true achievement.

-For the latest news about the Smart Campaign, please visit the virtual campaign headquarters, www.smartcampaign.org.
+For the latest news about the Smart Campaign, please visit the online campaign headquarters at www.smartcampaign.org.